ncbi/elastic-blast-docs/docs/source/configuration.rst

 ``BLAST database``
 ^^^^^^^^^^^^^^^^^^

     BLAST database name to search.

-To search a database provided in the cloud by the NCBI use the database name.
-To search your own custom database, upload the database files to a cloud storage bucket and provide the bucket's universal resource identifier (URI) plus the database name (see example below).
+    To search a `database provided in the cloud by the NCBI <https://github.com/ncbi/blast_plus_docs#blast-databases>`_, simply use its name.

+    To search your own custom database, upload the database files to a cloud storage bucket and provide the bucket's universal resource identifier (URI) plus the database name (see example and tip below).

     * Default: None
     * Values: String.
-Run the command below to get a list of available options:

 .. code-block:: bash
+    :caption: Run the command below to get a list of available options:

     update_blastdb.pl --source gcp --showall pretty